astranot09/astranot09/README.md

 my itch.io = https://astranot09.itch.io/<br>
 my email = anthonysander2006@gmail.com / anthony.setiawan002@binus.ac.id<br>

-I like learning new things :D, and i hope i can do it :D Do your best and let God do the rest
+I like learning new things :D, and i hope i can do it :D<br>
+Do your best and let God do the rest

 | Arcade 2078 | Chemistry Time |